hackclub/OnBoard/projects/wire2hotendmax/README.md

 34, yes 34 of these wires https://www.digikey.com/en/products/detail/jst-sales-america-inc/AJWPFJWPF22K305R/6708754 or if you want to crimp them yourselves, you can get the individual leads, though that's a pain.

 ## Design
 ##### This design has been worked on for at least a year.
 I'm personally extremely proud of this.
 I've had many failures with the previous designs though, the first one had too small of traces, and I never noticed until I made v1.5.
+Made with KiCAD